Marquis de Sade: Justine

-The film had Franco's largest budget to date, of just under a million dollars.
-Franco originally wanted to cast Rosemary Dexter as Justine, but was forced to cast Romina Power in the role, which led to Franco changing the story to suit her.
+The film was an international co-production between West Germany and Italy.
+Justine had Franco's largest budget to date, of just under a million dollars.
+Franco originally wanted to cast Rosemary Dexter as Justine, but was convinced to cast Romina Power in the role, which led to Franco changing the story to suit her.

 Plot

-Justine lives with her sister Juliette in a convent.
-When they learn of their father's death, they are ordered out of the convent with their father's remaining gold.
+In Paris during the late 18th-century, Justine (Romina Power) lives with her sister Juliette (Maria Rohm) in a convent.
+When they learn of their father's death, they are ordered out of the convent with their father's remaining money - 100 coins, which is not enough to survive.
 Juliette takes Justine to a friend, Madame de Buission, a brothel owner who requires the girls to work as prostitutes in return for accommodation.
 Justine refuses and leaves the brothel with her gold while Juliette stays.
-Juliette and a fellow prostitute named Claudine kill Madame de Buisson and one of her clients, stealing her gold and making their escape.
+Juliette and a fellow prostitute named Claudine (Rosemary Dexter) kill Madame de Buisson and one of her clients, stealing her gold and making their escape.

-A man named Du Harpin agrees to let Justine stay for free if she serves as his maid.
+A man named Du Harpin (Akim Tamiroff) agrees to let Justine stay for free if she serves as his maid.
 Du Harpin's master forces himself on Justine.
 She escapes but is instructed by Du Harpin to steal the man's gold amulet.
 Justine refuses.
 While she is asleep, Du Harpin places the amulet in Justine's belongings to frame her, out of spite for her having refused to steal it for him.
 The next day, police find the amulet in Justine's belongings.
 Justine is taken to prison where she meets Madame Dubois, a virago sentenced for execution.
 Madame Dubois, impressed by Justine's innocent looks, includes her in an escape plan.
 The next day, Madame Dubois and Justine escape the prison safely.

-While hiding out in a forest, Madame Dubois accepts Justine as part of her group.
+While hiding out in a forest, Madame Dubois (Mercedes McCambridge) accepts Justine as part of her group.
 The male members of the group attempt to rape Justine.
-She escapes and faints near the house of a painter named Raymond, who makes her his model.
+She escapes and faints near the house of a painter named Raymond (Harald Leipnitz), who eventually makes her his model.
 They fall in love and live happily until the police arrive at Raymond's home, searching for Justine, and she must escape again.

-Justine becomes a personal attendant to the Marquise de Bressac, whose husband asks Justine to kill his wife or be framed for a crime.
-The Marquise attempts to poison her husband, but he tricks her into drinking his wine, killing her.
-To punish Justine, the Marquis brands the letter 'M' for 'Murderess' on Justine's breast.
+While on the run, Justine becomes a personal attendant to the Marquise de Bressac (Sylva Koscina), whose husband Marquis de Bressac (Horst Frank) asks Justine to kill his wife or be framed for a crime.
+The husband adds poison to the wine on his wife dinner tray, but the wife tests the food on the tray on the dog and the dog falls dead.
+Justine and the Marquise become terrorized after witnessing the death of the dog poisoned by the food they were about to eat.
+Terrified and revengeful Marquise attempts to poison her husband, but he clandestinely switches the glasses and tricks her into drinking his poisoned wine, thus killing her dead.
+In the following sadistic punishment of Justine, the Marquis brands the letter 'M' for 'Murderess' on Justine's naked chest between her bare breasts.